Jessi-777/Jessi-777/README.md

 # Jessi's Software Engineer (How to work with each other) README.md

-- Hi I'm Jessi, I'm Software Engineer who believes in building and using technology rooted by love to help each other, progress our lives for the good of humanity.
-My goal in life has always been about loving what I do.
-This way, I am passionate about what I do and happy to deliver doing it.
+- Hi I'm Jessi, I build and use technology to help contribute and add value to our lives for the good of humanity.
 Learning is an infinite journey.
-I'm a student of the universe who loves to study, putting in my time, while taking self / team accountability serious with a healthy balance staying focused.
+I'm a student of the universe who loves to study, putting in my time, solving problems and developing.
+I take self / team accountability serious with a positive mind set, healthy balance while staying focused.
 Being a valuable asset to a company is just as important as valuing opportunities that contribute to my growth.
 Win, Win!

 # Projects